awesimon/elasticsearch-mcp/README.md

 * "Create a new index called 'users' with 3 shards and 1 replica."
 * "Add a keyword type field called 'tags' to the 'products' index."
 * "Bulk import these customer records into the 'customers' index."
+* "Reindex data from 'old_index' to 'new_index'."
+* "Create an index template for logs with pattern 'logs-*'."
+* "Show me all my index templates."
+* "Delete the 'outdated_template' index template."

 If you encounter issues, feel free to open an issue on the GitHub repository.